Haudenosaunee mythology: Flying Head

-Iroquois mythology tells of the Flying Head (Mohawk Kanontsistóntie), a monster in the form of a giant disembodied head as tall as a man.
+Haudenosaunee mythology tells of the Flying Head (Mohawk Kanontsistóntie), a monster in the form of a giant disembodied head as tall as a man.
 It is covered with thick hair and has long black wings and long sharp claws.
 At night, the Flying Head comes to the homes of widows and orphans, beating its wings on the walls of the houses and issuing terrifying cries in an unknown language.
 A few days after the Flying Head visits, a death claims one of the family.
 The Seneca name for the Flying Head is Takwánö'ë:yët, meaning whirlwind.